sqrl/resume/resume.md

 Java
 :   I am experienced in coding distributed applications and map-reduce programs
     in Java.
-For example, it's what I use primarily at Dropbox for our new Data APIs written as DropWizard applications.
+For example, it's what I used primarily at Dropbox for our new Data APIs written as DropWizard applications.